gkwa/itsfergus/README.md

 Just give me an example already and let me fiddle with it to understand it!

+I know nothing about AWS API Gateway, but I want to.
+I don't want to start learning by googling snippets and trying to piece together stuff I know nothing about.
+Its not productive.

 I see a lot of tutorials that don't provide working code.

 I don't want to read a wall of text and think about theory, I want hands on from the start please.